Ricardosgeral/relier/README.md

 requires to continually collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
 The measurements had to be registered by hand, by two operators!!
-Such manual process is tedious and prone to human errors.
+Such manual process is tedious and prone to errors.

 So, I've decided to invest time (and a few money), developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.